Thomas Boni Yayi: Assassination attempts

 On 15 March 2007, Yayi Boni survived an ambush on his convoy near the village of Ikemon while returning from an election campaign rally in the town Ouesse for the upcoming parliamentary elections.
 The attackers blocked the road with downed trees, and fired upon the vehicle that usually carries the President; however President Boni was traveling in a separate vehicle.
 Several of his entourage were wounded in the ensuing crossfire between the presidential guard and the would-be assassins.
 However this information remains unproven since all sources claiming the assassination attempt come from the president's camp.
 The verification of such information remains impossible to date.

 On 23 October 2012, the BBC reported that the president's doctor, niece, and former commerce minister had been arrested in a plot to poison the president.
 Patrice Talon, a former ally of the president and businessman, had reportedly paid the niece to substitute the President's medicine with a "toxic substance" while he was on a state visit to Brussels.

 Events of 2013

 In 2013, Benin authorities claimed to have foiled a coup.
 In February, Colonel Pamphile Zomahoun and businessman Johannes Dagnon blocked Yayi while returning from a trip from an African Union meeting at Equatorial Guinea.
 They were detained immediately.

 While some argue that Yayi's government was being targeted because of its fight against corruption, others argue that he used the criminal justice system to silence opposition and media.

+Post-presidency

+In 2026, Yayi resigned as leader of the Les Démocrates party, citing health reasons.
+He was succeeded by Nourérou Atchadé on 23 March 2026.
+Yayi decided to take his in the Senate in July 2026 despite previously rejecting the institution established through the December 2025 constitutional reform.
+He said that serving in the Senate would provide an important forum for political consultation, constructive dialogue, and representing citizens’ interests in a legislature dominated by a single political party.